PollyP/TraceVizPintool/README.md

 <path to intel pintools folder>\ia32\bin\pin.exe -t <path to repo>\Debug\TraceVizPintool.dll -- <path to executable to be traced>

-By default, the dot output is in traceviz.gv and the log output is in traceviz.log.
+By default, the dot output is in traceviz.gv, the csv files is in traceviz.csv, and the log output is in traceviz.log.

 How to compile TraceVizPintool
 ------------------------------